yonihod/periapt/readme.md

 Add support for authentication with a token to the `GET` endpoint:
 The server should look at the `x-authentication` header.
 If the header exists, the server should take the header's value and check if it's a valid token.
 If so, it should make the `GET` request using the user's favorite language.

+#### C.3
+Implement a caching mechanism.
+If a requested article was already fetched in the past 5 minutes, return the same result.

-### Bonus - Part D
+### Part D
-You may choose between any of the following bonus parts:

-#### Bonus 1
 Implement very simple web UI that allows signing up new users and fetching article introductions as those users.
 It should have 2 parts:
 1. A signup form with a username and language fields
 2. A "Fetch article introduction" form that has a mandatory "article name" field, and optional "token", "language" fields.

-#### Bonus 2
-Implement a caching mechanism.
-If a requested article was already fetched in the past 5 minutes, return the same result.
+### Part E - Bonus
+Implement CI/CD workflows.
+You may choose any CI/CD provider/framework you like.
+Make sure to properly document your workflow.